Pet Pigs

 Castrate – Boars must be castrated as soon as they are old enough, not only does this prevent more unwanted pigs in this world, it should prevent the males from become aggressive to you and other pigs.

-Shelter – Your piggy need cover such as a pig arc and provided with clean straw bedding, they need to get out of rain, wind and direct sunshine.
+Shelter – As pigs are very poor thermo-regulators, meaning they have great difficulty keeping cool in summer and warm in winter, your piggy’s need sufficient and strong draught free, dry shelter such as a pig arcs and provided with clean straw bedding, they need to get out of rain, wind and direct sunshine.

 Indoor Pigs? – Pigs can be come indoors and can be even be house training, however they need lots of space and should therefore live outdoors in large areas.
 If they are confined to an indoor area, prepare to have your house destroyed.
 Pigs can be quite destructive, they will soon turn a lawn into a mud bath, they can rip up carpets and even pull doors off kitchen cupboards to get to food.